 The college continues to benefit and learn from the current participatory governance structure.
-Findings from the communications plan assessment report suggest that we are moving in the right direction and suggested that "broad-based participation in college governance is the new normal at the college."
-Purposeful dialogue is being integrated throughout the college and evident in the strategic plan.
+Findings from the communications plan assessment report suggest that we are moving in the right direction and suggest that "broad-based participation in college governance is the new normal at the college."
+Purposeful dialogue is being integrated throughout the college, which is evident in the strategic plan.

-Finally, bi-weekly meetings with the Cabinet continue to ensure the effective and efficient operations and needs of all areas of the college are being met in a timely manner.
-It also provides a forum for sharing of expectations, plans, ideas, concerns, and information.
-Additionally, a one on one bi-weekly meeting between the president and each vice president has been instituted to provide opportunities to discuss areas of strength and improvement in respective areas.
+Finally, bi-weekly meetings with the Cabinet continue to ensure an effective and efficient operation such that the college areas of need are being met in a timely manner.
+Furthermore, meetings also serve as a forum for sharing of expectations, plans, ideas, concerns, and information.
+Additionally, a one on one bi-weekly meeting between the president, each vice president, and chief of staff has been instituted to provide opportunities to discuss areas of strength and improvement in respective areas.